contao/docs/docs/dev/getting-started/extension.md

 }
 ```

-In this example we also override the `getPath` method in order to take advantage of the new recommended bundle structure
+In this example we also override the `getPath` method in order to take advantage of the [recommended bundle structure][10]
 where there is no `src/Resources/` folder anymore.

 {{% notice "note" %}}